 630. Appeals from Appellate Tax Board Decisions and Probate Court Judgments

 A taxpayer whose petition to the Appellate Tax Board (ATB) or probate court has been denied may appeal that decision.
+[Decisions of the ATB issued under the small claims procedure in G.L. c.
+58A, § 7B are not subject to review by any court.]
 A Notice of Appeal is required to be filed with the ATB or probate court within 60 days of the date of the entry of judgment appealed from.
 See Massachusetts Rules of Appellate Procedure, Rules 3 and 4.
 For appeals filed with the ATB, the date of the entry of judgment shall be the date of the entry of the ATB’s decision unless a timely request for findings of fact and report is made to the ATB.
 In such a case, the date of entry of judgment shall be the date of the promulgation of the Board’s findings of fact and report.
 The Supreme Judicial Court (SJC) and the Appeals Court have concurrent jurisdiction over cases decided by the ATB and probate courts.
 Application to the Appeals Court is always the first step in obtaining judicial review of such a case, but a party (or two or more parties jointly) may, within 20 days after an appeal is docketed in the Appeals Court, apply in writing to the SJC for direct appellate review.
 The SJC will generally grant direct review only if the questions presented by the appeal are:

 (1) questions of first impression or novel questions of law; or